 We want you to have a safe experience while visiting our office.
-While Sars-CoV-2 (COVID-19) presents a significant challenge for everyone, in most cases you can still safely get dental care.
 We follow careful sterilization, sanitation, and infection control procedures to keep you and our staff safe.

 Please do not come to our office if you are experiencing symptoms of COVID-19 or have a confirmed case.

-Once symptoms have completely resolved, please wait at least 5 days before coming in for any dental work, especially if you tested positive for COVID-19.
-You will not be charged a cancellation fee, though we do request that you give us at least 24-hour notice when cancelling your appointment if possible.
+Once symptoms have resolved, please wait at least 5 days before coming in for any dental work, especially if you tested positive for COVID-19.
+You will not be charged a cancellation fee, though we do request that you give us at least 24-hour notice when canceling your appointment if possible.
 When you are feeling well and after the 5-day quarantine period has passed, please call our office and we will be happy to reschedule your appointment.

 If you are having severe tooth pain or severe jaw swelling associated with a possible dental abscess and you also have symptoms of COVID-19, please call our office and we can help make a remote diagnosis and make arrangements to get you the care you need.

-If you are not in a high-risk category, do not have any symptoms, and you have dental care needs, then it is probably a good idea to not delay dental care for too long.
+If you are not in a high-risk category, and do not have any symptoms, and you have dental care needs, then it is almost always a good idea to not delay dental care for too long.
 Dental care is essential.

 People who have gum disease are more likely to have severe complications from COVID-19.
 So getting your teeth cleaned regularly is actually helpful in reducing one risk factor for COVID-19 complications.